Names of the days of the week: Mixing of numbering and astronomy

 In the Žejane dialect of Istro-Romanian, lur (Monday) and virer (Friday) follow the Latin convention, while utorek (Tuesday), sredu (Wednesday), and četrtok (Thursday) follow the Slavic convention.

 There are several systems in the different Basque dialects.

 In Judaeo-Spanish (Ladino), which is mainly based on a medieval version of Spanish, the five days of Monday–Friday closely follow the Spanish names.
 For Sunday is used the Arabic name, which is based on numbering (meaning "Day one" or "First day"), because a Jewish language was not likely to adapt a name based on "Lord's Day" for Sunday.
 As in Spanish, the Ladino name for Saturday is based on Sabbath.
 However, as a Jewish language—and with Saturday being the actual day of rest in the Jewish community—Ladino directly adapted the Hebrew name, Shabbat.

+Other naming systems

-The days of the week in Meitei language (officially known as Manipuri language) originated from the Sanamahi creation myth of Meitei mythology.
+The days of the week in Meitei (officially known as Manipuri) originated from the Sanamahi creation myth of Meitei mythology.
+The Udmurt days of the week derive from their connection to traditional calendar rites.
+The days of the week in Yoruba derive from Yoruba religion and superstitions.